SchnitzelKingKong/carbon-flux-prediction/1_DatasetCharacteristics/Project_overview_2025_11_25.md

 - **Biases:**
     - Classes are not equally represented (259 - 1072 profiles per cluster)
+        - set batch size so that each batch likely has a few prfofiles of every cluster
+        - use transfer learning
+        - update loss function so that weight is greater for less common classes

     - Geographic areas and years are not equally represented (see histograms of Latitude, Longitude & datetime)
         - ensure similar geographical and temporal distribution in training/validation/test split